 - Set your priorities and expectations ahead of time, VMworld has plenty to offer and you’ll get as much out of it as you put into it.
 Sessions are at the bottom of the priority list for me, things like networking and going through the Solutions Exchange are at the top.
 If you make a schedule it will be challenging to keep it as there are plenty of distractions at VMworld.
 Be realistic and don’t try and cram your schedule so full that you stress yourself out and are rushing to get to everything.
 Relax, enjoy yourself and have fun.

 - The parties, there are no shortage of them, my inbox always fills up with party invitations each year and trying to pick and choose which ones you want to attend can be even more challenging than picking which sessions to see.
 There is a pretty comprehensive list of them here.
-With VMworld starting a day on Sunday it opens up one more day for parties.
-The Welcome Reception in the Solutions Exchange is from 4-7pm on Sunday this year.
+Kicking off the event is the official Welcome Reception in the Solutions Exchange from 4-7pm on Sunday.
 There is lots of food, beer & vendors so its a good way to start the evening.
-Afterwards on Sunday is the annual big VMunderground warm-up party, this years it’s at City View at Metreon (4th & Mission) from 8-11pm, you have to register to get in (its a hard to get ticket) but they provide some different methods for trying to score one.
-This party grows every year and I think they had almost 2,000 tickets for it this year.
-The official (or unofficial) VMworld tweetup and flipcup tournament is in on Monday from 7:00pm – 11:00pm at Folsom Street Foundry, more info and sign-up is available here.
+Afterwards on Sunday is the annual big VMunderground warm-up party, again this year it’s at City View at Metreon (4th & Mission) from 8-11pm, thankfully there is no need to register for it anymore and anyone can attend.
+The official (or unofficial) VMworld tweetup and flipcup tournament is in on Monday from 7:00pm – 11:00pm at the Mezzanine (444 Jessie St), more info and sign-up is available here.
 Tuesday seems to be the day every vendor throws a party, so pick the ones you want to go to and hop between them.
 Personally I’m going to try and make it to 2-3 of them including the Veeam party which is always great.
 Contact your vendors if you don’t have invites and they should be able to get you one.
-Wednesday is the big official VMworld party with The Black Keys playing this year, the party is back at Moscone/Yerna Buena Gardens this year.
+Wednesday is the big official VMworld party with Neon Trees and Alabama Shakes playing this year at AT&T Park.
+As I have no desire to see those bands I’ll probably be checking out the UNParty instead.
 Finally on Wednesday evening if you are into stogies, a group of people are going to smoke them after 10:30pm at a local cigar bar, RSVP here.
 You can’t smoke anywhere in San Fran so if you like cigars come along.

 - The networking, that’s what VMworld is all about, don’t be a hermit and don’t be afraid to talk to people.
 People like Mike Laverick, Jason Boche, Scott Lowe and Duncan Epping aren’t surrounded by security guards and are down to earth guys who will talk to anyone.
 So go say high, introduce yourself and have a conversation, you’ll be very glad you did so afterwards.
 Don’t know where to find people?
 Well parties are a good place to start, everyone seems to gravitate there.
 Do yourself a favor and get on twitter if you’re not already and you’ll know in real time whats going on.
-You can find out more about tweeting here and blogging here, the official VMworld hashtag is #vmworld.
+The official VMworld hashtag is #vmworld and many of the sessions have their own hashtags, make sure and follow the official @VMworld account also.
 There is also the VMworld Hang Space which is a good place to socialize and meet the bloggers.
 Be sure and check out VMware’s social media & community guide which has a lot of good info in it, also bookmark this page.

 - Plan your trip appropriately, you’re going to be on your feet a lot at VMworld, you better have comfortable shoes or you’re going to have real sore feet.
 Don’t by a pair of new spiffy shoes right before VMworld without breaking them in, you’ll regret it!
 Pack light if you can, you might want to being an extra bag, there are lots of prize giveaways and free swag all over the place so I can almost guarantee you’re going to go home with more than you came with.
 If you’re going to walk around with a back pack don’t stuff it too much, its going to get awfully heavy after wearing it a few hours.
 I travel light and don’t want a full laptop to lug around, I bring a netbook, iPad and smartphone and choose the one I want to carry for what I need to do at the time.
 Don’t forget power, especially for your phone, I carry a few battery packs so I can charge it as needed without an outlet.
 Jackery makes some cool ones in a few different sizes, the largest will charge tablets and multiple devices at once.
 Wi-fi coverage at Moscone is so-so and cell phone data in San Fran tends to be pretty bad and will probably be even worse at VMworld due to an additional 20,000 or so devices all fighting for service.